 Background: Elastography (strain or shear-wave) is a method that estimates tissue stiffness.

-Introduction: Our aim in this study to evaluate the quantitative and semi-quantitative ultrasound elastography methods for
+Introduction: The aim of this study is to evaluate the quantitative and semi-quantitative ultrasound

-Material and Methods: 175 consecutive women with 193 ultrasound-visible breast lesions were classified on
+Materials and Methods: 175 consecutive women with 193 ultrasound-visible breast lesions were

-Conventional B-mode Ultrasonography (CUS) according to BI-RADS scoring system.
-Quantitative and semiquantitative
+classified on Conventional B-mode Ultrasonography (CUS) according to the BI-RADS scoring system.

-ultrasound were subsequently re-categorized according to elastography values.
+were subsequently re-categorized according to the elastography values.

-Conclusion: The rate of false negative biopsies can be decreases with combined use of elastography and ultrasonography.
+Conclusion: The rate of false-negative biopsies can be decreased with the combined use of elastography